 - Proposal Preparation - The Principal Investigator/Project Director is responsible for preparing the proposal, with assistance and guidance from IAG.

 - Collaborative Projects - Collaborative/cooperative efforts with other institutions should be clearly delineated in the proposal.
-A signed Memorandum of Understanding should be attached to the clearance form, identifying the responsibilities of each institution.
+A signed Memorandum of Understanding should be attached to the Proposal Clearance Form, identifying the responsibilities of each institution.
 IAG will assist in writing this Memorandum of Understanding.

 - Post-Award - When a proposal has been approved for funding, IAG must be notified.
 IAG will review the terms and conditions with the Principal Investigator/Project Director and the Assistant Controller to review budgetary and reporting procedures.

-- The Principal Investigator/Project Director is responsible for the following: performing the project within the constraints of the proposal/contact; all technical aspects of the project; the budget; authorization of all expenditure of funds; timely submission of all required reports; ensuring compliance with sponsor regulations/guidelines.
+- The Principal Investigator/Project Director is responsible for the following: performing the program/project within the constraints of the proposal/contact; all technical aspects of the project; the budget; authorization of all expenditure of funds; timely submission of all required reports; ensuring compliance with appropriate government regulations, sponsoring/contracting agency guidelines, and King’s College’s policies.
 IAG will provide assistance as needed.

-- The Deputy Controller is responsible for making required fiscal reports and obtaining payment for sponsored projects.
+- The Assistant Controller is responsible for making required fiscal reports and obtaining payment for sponsored projects.
 IAG will provide assistance as needed.

 For more information, please contact: